nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add-doctor n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS s/SPECIALTY [t/TAG]…​`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-The parameter `NAME` only accepts alphanumeric characters and spaces.
-The app will reject the input if it contains any other characters or is blank.
+The parameter `NAME` only accepts alphabetic characters and spaces.
+The app will reject the input if it contains any other character or is blank.
 </div>

 **Examples:**